Why your hosting server location matters

 Search engines such as Google do give you, as the website owner, an opportunity to specify a target country in Google Search Central, formerly Google Webmasters.
 However, if you happen to register your domain name with a country TLD (for example, “.de” for Germany), you won’t choose your target country since Google already links these country TLDs.

 Suppose you decide not to specify a target country.
-In that case, Google will check all aspects of competitor websites and determine where your server location might physically be located, based on the following factors:
+In that case, Google will check all aspects of competitor websites and determine where your server is located might physically be located, based on the following factors:

 - Your server’s IP address